hcomet/CheapoDC/CheapoDC/README.md

 It turns out that I was wrong about the second point.
 Although I have not added a lot of code to the initial version of CheapoDC the underlying libraries it relies on have changed and expanded in size.
 A combination of moving to the Arduino core for ESP32 3.1.x, Arduino 2.3.x, adopting the ESPAsync Organization version of ESPAsync Web Server plus other new library releases has put the CheapoDC v2.1.0 release at 98.6% of the application space.
 This is without Debug logging or WebSockets support enabled, which can no longer be enabled.

 The only solution is to move to a different partition scheme starting with CheapoDC release v2.1.0.
 As of v2.1.0 the recommended partition scheme is *Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)*.
 This scheme should hopefully provide plenty of application space going forward.
 The basic configuration of CheapoDC v2.1.0 takes 62% of the available space.
 In order to fit in the smaller SPIFFS partition the HTML, CSS and JS files used by CheapoDC have been run through a minimizer and additional compression applied to the PNG images.

 ### Impact of the change in Partition Scheme

 If this is your first time building the CheapoDC then you are not affected.
-The [new device build instructions](#new-device-build-steps) still apply.
+The [new device build instructions](#build-and-configure-a-new-device) still apply.

 If you are upgrading to v2.1.x from a release prior to v2.1.0 then you are affected.
-Read and follow the [Upgrading to v2.1.x](#upgrading-to-v21x) instructions.
+Read and follow the [upgrading from a previous release](#upgrading-from-a-previous-release) instructions.